Meymand

+Meymand (ميمند) is a city in, and the capital of, Meymand District of Firuzabad County, Fars province, Iran.
+In 1961, Meymand became a city after merging with the three villages of Meymand-e Sofla, Meymand-e Olya and Shabankareh.

-Meymand is located a few miles east of Firuzabad and about 70 mi from Shiraz.
+Meymand is a few miles east of Firuzabad and about 70 mi from Shiraz.
 Its population is almost wholly occupied with the manufacture and sale of rose water, which is largely exported to many parts of Iran as well as to Arabia, India and Java.
 Shafaq cave is located nearby.
 The district also produces great quantities of almonds.

-In 1961, Meymand became a city after consensus with the three villages of Meymand-e Sofla, Meymand-e Olya and Shabankareh.